dekuNukem/STM32_tutorials/lesson000_intro_blinkLED/README.md

 ### ALWAYS PUT YOUR CODE BETWEEN `/* USER CODE BEGIN */` AND `/* USER CODE END */`

-This way, your code will be persevered during subsequent STM32Cube code regenerations.
+This way, your code will be preserved during subsequent STM32Cube code regenerations.
 You can use the built-in editor, however if you prefer using an external editor you might want to [turn on the file auto-reload](mdk_auto_reload.md).

 Let's take a look at the `main()` function.